caxlsx/caxlsx_rails/README.md

 * If the route specifies or suggests the `:xlsx` format you do not need to specify `formats` or `handlers`.
 * If the template (`users/export`) can refer to only one file (the xlsx.axlsx template), you do not need to specify `handlers`, provided the `formats` includes `:xlsx`.
+* Specifying the encoding as 'base64' can avoid UTF-8 errors.

 ###Scripts